vippsas/vipps-solutions/invoice-through-epayments/README.md

 # Payment request for invoices

 💥 Work in progress 💥

-> **_NOTE:_** This product will get a UX and api update in june 2023, as well as a finalized guideline on how to use it
+> **Please note:** This product will get a UX and API update in June 2023, as well as finalized guidelines on how to use it.

-Use Vipps to request payment from your customers for an invoice by doing a request to the  the [ePayment](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) API with receiptInfo from the
+Use Vipps to request payment from your customers for an invoice by doing a request to the [ePayment](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) API.
+Include `receiptInfo` from the
 [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.

 This section will explain how to implement for different scenarios.